lofcz/jsMenus/README.md

 is mostly the same whether using Electron to create menus, or using this library in a generic browser.

-Advantages and changes compared to the original `mwjs-menu-browser`:
+Advantages and changes compared to the original `nwjs-menu-browser`:

 * Menu-items and menus can be shared between menus.
 * Keyboard navigation (using arrow keys, Escape, and Enter).